These Were The Biggest Trends Of Paris Fashion Week — Shop Them Now

 Following Spring 2023 showcases in New York, London, and Milan, Paris Fashion Week closed out the month-long streak of runway shows with a definitive list of fashion trends we can expect six months from now.

-Some styles like cargo pants and mesh shoes followed in the footsteps of Paris' sartorial counterparts.
+Some styles, like cargo pants and mesh shoes followed in the footsteps of Paris' sartorial counterparts.
 Others felt freshly reimagined in the fashion capital of the world.
-All are available to shop now, should you want to get started on your spring wardrobe (and fitting for fall 2022 dressing).
+All are available to shop now, should you want to get started on your spring wardrobe (and fitting for spring 2022 dressing).

 Ahead, the biggest fashion trends to come from the catwalks of Paris Fashion Week.